 Votes are cast and the candidates with the most votes are elected to TAB with the caveat that the balancing quotas are not exceeded.

-The balancing algorithm will be employed when any particular category of expertise is overrepresented.
+The balancing algorithm will be employed when any particular category of expertise and background is overrepresented.

 The balancing algorithm is described in a separate section below.